NiklasEi/cinnog/README.md

 ## Experimenting with Bevy ECS

 Bevy ECS is used in an attempt to add a data layer to Leptos as a static site generator.
-The idea would be similar to what Gatsby does with GraphQL, but using a Bevy ECS World as the database.
+The idea is similar to what Gatsby does with GraphQL using a Bevy ECS World as the database.

 The current data layer code is very minimal and can be found in the `data_layer` member of this workspace.
 In `generator`, a new data layer is constructed and filled with example data.